 - The specific weight is more i.e. (iron weight)/(copper weight) average loads are about only 75% of full load and these are designed in such a way that max efficiency occurs at 75% of full load.

 - As these are time dependent the all-day efficiency is defined in order to calculate the efficiency.

-These transformers are designed to utilize the core to maximum and will operate very much near to the knee point of B-H curve (slightly above the knee point value).
+- These transformers are designed to utilize the core to the maximum and will operate very much near to the knee point of the B-H curve (slightly above the knee point value).

-In Power Transformer the flux density is higher than the distribution transformer.
+In the power transformer, the flux density is higher than the distribution transformer.